A sea of

 Live Well and Transform

 Ultimately, our immersive programs provide a transformative educational experience.
-Here, in a pristine natural environment, without the distractions of cell phones and Internet, you’ll experience — really experience — the beauty, the significance, and the possibilities of the world around you.
+Here, in a pristine natural environment, without the distractions of cell phones or the Internet, you’ll truly experience the beauty, the significance, and the possibilities of the world around you.

 News from The Island School